 Science & Engineering educational backgrounds are great for selecting hard-working smart and capable analytical thinkers.

-Business degrees are usually better at selecting people with high EQ and fair amount of sales aptitude.
+Business degrees are usually better at selecting people with high EQ and a fair amount of sales aptitude.

 In reality, as a traditional commodity trader you need to be good with people, and be good with numbers, so one could say that either STEM or business may be good.